 The council has also formed a limited liability partnership (PSP Isle of Wight LLP which trades as IWight Developments) with Public Sector PLC Facilitating to maximise opportunities from the council's land and property portfolio on the island, and generate capital receipts or revenue income.
 The council holds 50% shares in the partnership and has a right to 50% of the profits.
-Under accounting regulations this is categorised as a joint venture for which the council would need to prepare group accounts.
-The apportionment of costs from previous year spend has yet to be agreed and the future of the partnership is uncertain.
+Under accounting regulations this is categorised as a joint venture for which the council would need to prepare group accounts but following limited activity the company was dissolved in February 2023.

 As part of the council's ownership of 4 commercial properties, the council also holds shares in Access 4/20 Management Ltd and Sandy Lane (Oxford) Management Ltd, both companies limited by guarantee set up to management the common estates and service charges for those properties.
 Access 4/20 Management Ltd is 100% owned by the council and therefore under accounting regulations, it is categorised as a subsidiary.
 The council holds 1 of 4 shares in Sandy Lane (Oxford) Management Ltd and this is therefore categorised as a joint venture.
-In both cases, the council would need to prepare group accounts, however this has not been necessary on materiality grounds in 2021-22 but will be considered each year and if appropriate they will be consolidated in the council's statement of accounts.
+In both cases, the council would need to prepare group accounts, however this has not been necessary on materiality grounds in 2022-23 but will be considered each year and if appropriate they will be consolidated in the council's statement of accounts.

 In December 2019 the council registered a limited liability company called IWight Homes Ltd as a wholly owned subsidiary of the council with 1 director appointed from the council's senior management team.
-No transactions have been undertaken in the 2021/22 financial year.
+No transactions have been undertaken in the 2022/23 financial year.
 As a wholly owned subsidiary, consolidation into the council's accounts would be required if transactions are considered to be material.